 - HU will actively promote remote learning and on-demand classes by using the online learning support system (Bb9) and ICT equipment.

-- If you have any symptoms such as fever or cough, please refrain from going to classes/lectures; instead, contact the professor in charge by e-mail (Except when attending online classes).
+- If you do not feel well, please refrain from going to classes/lectures; instead, contact the professor in charge by e-mail (Except when attending online classes).
 If a student had to be absent from classes, he/she shall be provided with backup measures (i.e. assignments or reports) by HU as the university thinks these constitute unforeseen circumstances, and hence the student in question should not suffer any detrimental treatment by the system.

-- Since changing the class format and preparing online classes might take some time, the class completion for the 1st term may be extended one week (from June 9 (Tue) to June 15 (Mon).
+- The class completion for the 1st term will be extended one week from June 9 (Tue) to June 15 (Mon).
 The 2nd term will start on June 16 (Tue) and end on August 13 (Thu).

 How to prevent infections